kebohn/RaspberryNas/README.md

 # RaspberryNas

-Simple Network attached Storage only working in local network environment.
+Simple Network attached Storage accessible from outside local network.
 The terminal commands were executed on Ubuntu LTS 20.04.
-Will be extended in the future for external accessibility...

 ## Requirements